Philadelphia's 6ABC helicopter crashes in South Jersey

 The chopper was contracted through U.S. Helicopters and worked for Philadelphia's 6ABC WPVI.

 According to 6ABC, the helicopter went down after 8 p.m.
-The pilot and photographer, who were contracted with U.S. Helicopters and part of the 6ABC family, died in the crash.
+The pilot and photographer were contracted with U.S. Helicopters and part of the 6ABC family, the station said.
 The Federal Aviation Administration confirmed Wednesday that they were the only two people onboard the Eurocopter AS350B2 helicopter.

 6ABC said the chopper crashed as the crew made its way back from an assignment in Galloway Township.